 Once you have done your work and committed it to the feature branch, you can switch back to

-master and merge the feature branch.
+main and merge the feature branch.

-git checkout master git merge issue-5
+git checkout main git merge issue-5

 Most of the time, the merge will go smoothly.
 However if both the branches you are merging changed the same part of the same file you will get a merge conflict.